cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-checkpoint.md

 ## Compatibility

-The `CHECKPOINT` command is a Greenplum Database extension.
+The `CHECKPOINT` command is a Cloudberry Database extension.